ishtiaqSamdani/ASSOCIATE-CERTIFICATION/IAM.md

 - **IAM Group Limitation:** IAM Groups are not considered identities and cannot be identified as principals in IAM policies.

-- **Assumption of Roles:** Only users and services can assume a role, not groups.

 - **IAM User Credentials:** A new IAM user created using AWS CLI or AWS API has no AWS credentials initially.

 **Policies**